itz-Mayank/SecureCheck/README.md

 ## Contributing

 Feel free to fork the repository, create pull requests, and help improve this project!
-Contributions are always welcome.

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.